-Meet the Team at Key Animal Clinic
+Meet the Team

-Priya Dahanukar, DVM, CVAList Item 1
+Priya Dahanukar, DVM, CVA

 Dr. Priya Dahanukar, known as “Dr. D”, is a 1995 graduate of the Bombay Veterinary College, India.
 She received her Masters in Veterinary Medicine from the same institute in 1997.
 She worked in Bombay at a small animal clinic and was an active member with a non-profit organization that helped rescue and treat animals and plants.
 She then proceeded to complete a 1year internship and ECFVG certification in small and large animal medicine and surgery from Oklahoma State University in 2007.